 Head Country Championship Seasoning, High Plains Heat

 6 tbs Tiger Sauce

 1. Start your grill and put temperature to 325°F.

-3. Spread evenly on a baking sheet/pan and put medium coat of the Head Country Championship Seasoning first (put on the bottom side of the wings first) and then put a light to medium coat of the High Plains Heat seasoning.
+3. Spread evenly on a baking sheet/pan.
+Add a light coat of canola or grapeseed oil, on the wings. and put medium coat of the Head Country Championship Seasoning first (put on the bottom side of the wings first) and then put a light to medium coat of the High Plains Heat seasoning.
 Flip wings to other side and repeat both seasonings.

 5. Remove wings from grill to clean baking sheet.
 Turn down grill to 250-275°F Very important as we don't want the sugars to burn.